StackExchange/Stacks/components/widget-atomic.md

     <h3 class="grid fl-jc-space-between fl-ai-center mb0 mt6 stacks-title _subtitle">Headers</h3>

     <p class="stacks-p _section" markdown="1">
         Headers can be used as a title for the widget.
 These headers are defined by their background color of `bg-black-025` and their font size of `fs4`.
+Only if the header is the top element in the widget does it need the `btr1` to match the widget's border radius (equivalently `bbr1` if it's the bottom element).
     </p>

     {% capture html %}